 This pesto pull apart bread is an easy recipe to make with biscuits!
-I had a lot of biscuits and pesto in my fridge, and that is how this monkey bread recipe was born.
-This pesto cheese bread recipe serves about 6-8 people and is 385.21 kcal per serving.
+I had a lot of biscuits and pesto in my fridge, and that is how this pesto bread recipe was born.
+This pesto cheese bread recipe serves about 6-8 people.
+Just like how pesto pasta tastes delicious, so does pesto on bread!

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.